josephharrisonbraze/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/nested_object_support.md

 This feature is generally available, however triggering messages and segmenting users based on this data is in early access.
 For more information, please reach out to your Braze account manager.
 {% endalert %}

-# Nested Object Support for Custom Event Properties
+# Nested object support for custom event properties

 Nested Object Support allows you to send nested JSON data as properties of custom events and purchases.
 This nested data can be used for templating personalized information in messages, for triggering message sends, and for segmentation.